elexon-data/insights-issues/README.md

 ### Feature requests and improvement suggestions

-Issues should be raised wherever any functionality relating to the services don't work as expected; this could also include non functional aspects e.g. performance.
+Issues should be raised wherever any functionality relating to the services doesn't work as expected; this could also include non-functional aspects e.g. performance.
 For any feature requests or improvement suggestions, please use the feedback form on the [Insights website](https://bmrs.elexon.co.uk/).

 ### IRIS Clients